 The St Augustine’s Young Men’s Society, Waimate, held a mock banquet on 13 July 1915, at which a toast was proposed to “Our Boys at the Front”.
 By this time several of them had been wounded and one had given his life.
 Mr W. M. Hamilton who responded to the toast, had just received a letter from his son stating that Jack Campbell, in going out with provisions, had “bagged a sniper” on his way back.
 Those present at the banquet were unaware that Jack had in fact died.
 On 1 August 1915 a memorial service was held at Knox Church, Waimate, for Trooper Campbell and two other local servicemen who had laid down their lives for their country at the Dardanelles.
 The choir sang a special anthem.
 As John died intestate, his estate was administered by the Public Trustee, there being only £13.9.7 in Stock-in-trade to account for.
 His medals - 1914-15 Star, British War Medal and Victory Medal, plaque and scroll were all sent to his father in 1921.

-Trooper John Robert Campbell is commemorated on the Lone Pine Memorial at Anzac, Turkey, and his name is inscribed on the Timaru Memorial Wall and the Waimate and Waituna War Memorials.
+Trooper John Robert Campbell is commemorated on the Lone Pine Memorial at Anzac, Turkey, and his name is inscribed on the Timaru Memorial Wall, the Waimate and Waituna War Memorials, and the Waituna Creek School Honour Roll.
 His brother James Campbell died of wounds in France in 1917.
 Both Jack and his brother Jim are remembered on their parents’ headstone in the Waimate Cemetery, their father dying in 1924 and their mother in 1946..
 And in 1916, 1917, 1918, 1919, 1920 and 1921, an In Memoriam notice – For the Empire’s Cause, “He did his duty.” – was inserted variously in the Waimate Daily Advertiser, Otago Witness, Otago Daily Times by his parents, brothers and sisters.
-The name of Trooper J. R. Campbell also appeared under “Paid the Supreme Sacrifice” in the Roll of Honour published regularly in the Waimate Daily Advertsier.
+The name of Trooper J. R. Campbell also appeared under “Paid the Supreme Sacrifice” in the Roll of Honour published regularly in the Waimate Daily Advertiser.

 On Arbour Day 1918, an impressive ceremony to honour fighting and fallen heroes was held at Waituna.
 After the Union Jack was hoisted by a senior pupil and the National Anthem sung, the school committee planted 26 oak trees in honour of ex-pupils of the school who had gone to the war.
 Addressing the gathering, the Mayor of Waimate quoted Kipling – “A soul goes out on the wind; and dies for England’s sake.”
 The planting of these trees would teach the children to come, in later years, that the sons of Waituna of to-day had taken a hand in this great war, and had been true to the character of the British people, he said.
 Another speaker eulogised the splendid nature of the memorial, observing that “the planting of the trees so closely indicated the happy idea that our lads were fighting shoulder to shoulder.”
 Special trees were selected and planted at the head of the line in memory of those who had fallen, and in every instance a relative was called upon to plant the tree, Robert Campbell planting the trees in memory of his sons.
 The Mayor declared each tree “well and truly laid”, and a card was attached to the tree with the name of the man it represented.
 Brass tablets were to be placed permanently at the foot of the trees of the six fallen soldiers – two of those being the Campbell brothers.
 Mrs Campbell was one of the ladies who liberally and ably assisted the Committee in a very successful day.